sandboxnu/pharmd-tracker-backend/README.md

 In your terminal:
 1. Navigate to your pharmd-tracker-backend directory.
 2. Run `npm install`.
-3. Run `npm start`.
+3. Run `npm start` to start the project, or `npm dev` to run the project with hot reloading.
 You should see a console message saying `Server started on port 3000! http://localhost:3000/`.

 Now you have the backend running!